telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/batch/haas_engine_shared_hadoop.md

 The different managers/installers developed by the Hadoop distributions do most of the work for you regarding the configuration.
 Simply follow their "next-next" wizards and you will be done.

-Nevertheless, for further reference, these are the configutration files used by Hadoop:
+Nevertheless, for further reference, these are the configuration files used by Hadoop:

 * Read-only default configurations, when no site-specific ones are given:
     * `/etc/hadoop/conf/[http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/core-default.xml core-default.xml]`